Maple Syruping at Shetek!

 tap1947 Maple Syrup: The Process Behind the Product

 Our maple syrup is created using the sap harvested during our annual run at Shetek.
 We harvest the sap using power drills, steel taps, BPA-free plastic tubing, and food-grade 5-gallon buckets or 1-gallon jugs.
 The sap is then boiled off over two custom-fabricated evaporators in large stainless steel pans.
-The almost-syrup is brought into our commercial camp kitchen for final processing, filtering and canning.
+The almost-syrup is brought into our commercial camp kitchen for final processing, filtering and bottling.
 We currently average making 30+ gallons of delicious maple syrup every year, and as we become more efficient with harvesting and evaporating, our product yield will increase as well.
-The syrup is sold on-site through our SLM camp store by both pint and quart, and can be locally delivered or picked up at any time during the year.
 All profits go back to our Environmental Education program to continuously improve our maple syruping events, equipment and resources.

 ( Donations are encouraged to support the program, if you’re so inclined! )